lincolngarcia/Startup-LinC-MS/notes.md

 ## HTML

 I didn't know how to do HTML comments in the Amplify with React context, but I figured it out.
 It was pretty easy to do, but I feel like its hard to develop HTML for features that aren't built yet.
+I also learned that you need to double check that your site deployed...

 ## CSS